-At Bournemouth University we are committed to the recruitment of students from our region and to increase its appeal to students both nationally and internationally.
+At BU we are committed to the recruitment of students from our region and to increase its appeal to students both nationally and internationally.
 We are committed to the development of our students as self-motivated, independent, lifelong learners, empowered to make significant contributions in their chosen careers.
+Bournemouth University is committed to Widening Participation and providing an opportunity of successful participation in higher education to everyone who can benefit from it, by offering financial support where appropriate.
+BU offers bursaries that can be a significant part of students financial support package, in addition BU will be offering BU Maintenance and Care Leavers bursaries from 2014-15.